Fano fourfolds of K3 type: A few preliminaries

 \subsection{Conic bundles}

 Assume that $f: X \to B$ is a conic bundle, given by a line bundle $\mK$, a rank three bundle $\mE$ on $B$ and a bilinear map $\mK^{\vee} \to \Sym^2\mE^{\vee}$.
+This is a standard way of defining a conic bundle, see for example \cite{Sar83}.
 In this case the degeneracy loci of the conic bundle are given by the degeneracy loci of the induced morphism $\varphi: \mE\to \mE^{\vee} \otimes \mK$.
 Since $\mE$ has rank three there are (under the usual genericity conditions) only two degeneracy loci in $B$, namely the discriminant divisor $\Delta$, and its codimension two singular locus $\Delta_{sing}$.
 We can use the formula in \cite[Theorem 1, Theorem 10]{Harris-Tu} to compute the cohomology classes of $\Delta$ and $\Delta_{sing}$.

 \begin{lemma} In the above situation, let $k:=c_1(\mK)$ and $c_i:= c_i(\mE)$.
 Then

 \end{lemma}

 These formulae will apply to many of our examples.